Sanat-Jha/QCG/README.md

 ---
 ## 📜 About the Project

 This repository contains my submission for the **Quantum Computing Group (QCG)** web developement vertical recruitment project.
-Due the late update and inavalibility of time, I could not bring out the best output and some design and UX bugs might be missed but I have tried my best and hope you like it.
+Due the late update and inavalibility of time, I could not bring out the best output and some design and UX bugs might be skipped (example - theme switch not working on mobile screen) but I have tried my best and hope you like it.

 ---